-If other children claim that the same sort of conduct occurred, this evidence can greatly enhance the prosecution's case, and may lead to additional counts of Penal Code 288.
+If other children claim that the same sort of acts occurred, this evidence can greatly enhance the prosecution's case.
+It may also lead to additional counts of Penal Code 288.

-This is often the most critical piece of the investigation.
-If the cops can get a confession, that will usually seal their case.
+Interrogation of the suspect is often the most critical piece of a Penal Code 288 investigation.
+If the cops can get a confession it will usually seal their case.

-A police advantage to interviewing the suspect out of custody is that the cops don't necessarily need to read the suspect his Miranda rights.
-They may show up at the suspect's home and initially pretend to be on his side.
-"Mr. Smith, can we speak with you briefly.
-There's been certain allegations of lewd acts with a minor.
-We don't know if it's true.
-We just want to get your side of story."
+An advantage to interviewing the suspect out of custody is that the cops don't necessarily need to read the suspect the suspect's Miranda rights.
+They may show up at the suspect's home and initially pretend to be on his side:

-While the police may approach the suspect in a friendly, "good cop" way, that's almost always a guise to put him at ease and conceal their true agenda.
-In reality, they plan to interrogate and pressure him into a confession.
+This friendly, "good cop" approach is almost always a guise to put a suspect at ease and conceal the true agenda.
+In reality, the officers plan to interrogate the suspect and pressure him/her into a confession.

-Regardless of the setting, we advise suspects never to agree to a police interview (without one's attorney present).
+Regardless of the setting, we advise suspects never to agree to a police interview without their attorney present.

 If the suspect denies the alleged sexual contact, the police will often ask him to submit to a polygraph examination.
 These are conducted by a police polygrapher, usually at the station or at the jail.
 They are always voluntary; the police can't force the suspect to take the test.